bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-Just for a quick summary of the script here, when you submit that form, what we\'re doing is we\'re running this handle form submit function which is getting the values out of the form, clearing out those values from the form when it\'s done.
+Just for a quick summary of the script here, when you submit that form, what we&apos;re doing is we&apos;re running this handle form submit function which is getting the values out of the form, clearing out those values from the form when it&apos;s done.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 733.
 (3xx) ~~~~~~~~~~~~-->